makrai/notes/speech/vazquez-romero20-depress-ensamb-cnn.md

 Automatic Detection of Depression in Speech
-  Using Ensemble Convolutional Neural Networks by Adrián Vázquez-Romero and Ascensión Gallardo-Antolín Entropy 2020, 22(6), 688; https://doi.org/10.3390/e22060688
+  Using Ensemble Convolutional Neural Networks
+Adrián Vázquez-Romero and Ascensión Gallardo-Antolín Entropy 2020, 22(6), 688; https://doi.org/10.3390/e22060688

 # 1 Intro

 * Automatic Depression Detection (ADD) based on speech signals (Cohn+ 09)
-* since 2011, annually, Audio–Visual Emotion Challenges have been proposed
+* since 2011, annually, Audio–Visual Emotion Challenges
-  * each competition has been focused on one particular mental disorder such as depression [8,9,10] or bipolar disorders [11], using emotion recognition
+  * each competition focused on one particular mental disorder such as depression [8,9,10] or bipolar disorders [11]
   * through four well-known dimensions of the emotions
     * arousal, valence, expectancy, and power
-    * in all the challenges [8,9,10,11,12].
-Some of the tasks are called
+    * in all the challenges [8,9,10,11,12]
 * we follow the guidelines of the Depression Classification Sub-Challenge (DCC) at the 2016 Audio–Visual Emotion Challenge (AVEC) [10]
   * we focus on audio information
   * ensemble of Convolutional Neural Networks (CNNs)
   * inputs to them are speech log-spectrograms